leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipelines.md

 This data was then explored in R - see the output on Methead at this directory: /home/lkemp/benchmarking_resources/

 From these results, I wanted to filter the data from a tranche of around 82.00.
-I'll extract variants (snps and indels) that are in a tranche lower than 82.00 or are a pass to compare against the truth vcf
+I'll extract variants (snps and indels) that are in a tranche lower than 82.00 or are a pass to compare against the truth vcf.
+I'll also I'll extract variants (snps and indels) that are in a tranche lower than 70.00 or are a pass.

 ```bash
 # NIST7035